grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 There's our desired &minus;7.7676 coefficient again.
 This time, however, we also get the added bonus of clustered standard errors (switched on by default in `fixest::feols()`'s print method).

 **Caveat:** The above implicitly presumes that you don't really care about the coefficients on the parent term(s), since these are swept away by the underlying fixed-effect procedures.
 That is clearly not going to be desireable in every case.
-But, in practice, I often find that it is a perfectly acceptable traed-off for models that I am running.
+But, in practice, I often find that it is a perfectly acceptable trade-off for models that I am running.
 (For example, when I am trying to remove general calender artefacts like monthly effects.)

 ## Other model classes

-The last thing that I want to demonstrate quickly is that our little trick carries over to other model classes to.
+The last thing I want to demonstrate quickly is that our little trick carries over neatly to other model classes to.
 Say, that ~~old workhorse of non-linear stats~~ hot! new! machine learning classifier: logit models.
 Again, I'll let you run these to confirm for yourself:

 ```r
 ## Tired